 osha300online simplifies the cumbersome and time-consuming manual process into a few keystrokes.
 OSHA estimates the employer's paperwork burden to be 14 minutes per response on the 300 Log, and 50 minutes to compile the data onto the Summary of Work-Related Injuries and Illnesses form, 300A.
-Using osha300online, those times are reduced to 2 minutes and 0 minutes respectively.
+Using osha300online, those times are reduced greatly.

 osha300online also has the capability of importing data.
 In many instances, employers have stored prior years information and this data can be safely and conveniently imported into osha300online where it can be used to run reports.
 This service is generally provided at no additional charge.